Childcare Team Associate

 Job responsibilities:

-• Professionally caring for children six weeks to three years old, generally for one-to-four hour increments.
+• Professionally caring for children primarily six weeks to three years old but on special occasions as old as 5th grade, generally for one-to-four hour increments.

 • Ensuring the safety and wellbeing of the children by maintaining a clean and organized environment.